Manojailuri/analytics-app/README.md

 # analytics-app
-This app would collect analytics about visitors, like timezone, device information, and time of visit and
+This app would collect analytics about visitors, like timezone, device information,operating system, browser and time of visit and
 the user input into the dedicated field.